4123-3-32, 4123-5-18(C) and (D), 4123-5-20, 4123-6-20(B)

 d.
 Light duty

-initial and subsequent requests for TT from the treating physician to support
+initial and subsequent requests for TT.
+The medical documentation shall support

-Disease, or Death (FROI-1), field staff may approve payment of TT
+Disease, or Death (FROI-1), claims services staff may approve payment of TT

 c.
 Certified by the

-require the following information from the treating physician in order to
+require the following information from the treating provider in order to

 consider payment of TT: